Elderly students in my online meditation lessons have asked about using meditation for dementia and Alzheimer’s.

 Many people suffer from dementia.
 And if you’re one of them or you care for someone with dementia, you know what it’s like.
-Struggling to think straight or remember things can seriously reduce our quality of life.
+An inability to think straight or remember things can seriously reduce our quality of life.

 Fortunately, it is possible to use meditation for dementia and Alzheimer’s.

 Indeed, researchers have found significant benefits of meditation for dementia and Alzheimer’s.

 - Sit comfortably with good posture.
 Make sure you are relaxed.

 - Take one deep breath in to a count of four.
 Pause momentarily.
 Now breathe out to a count of four.
 Pause.
 And again inhale.